Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

-The blocking temperature of Mn$_{12}$-acetate is known to be $\sim 2$ K \cite{Sessoli1993}; below this temperature the relaxation time is on the order of months \cite{Bunting2017, Sessoli1993}.
+where $\tau_0$ and $U$ are intrinsic to the material \cite{Barra_Fe8_original}.
+Generally, the blocking temperature is given as the temperature in which molecules relax in 100s at zero field, however it can be reported for other timescales if more useful.
+For a low-count dark matter experiment, a longer timescale is ideal.
+For Mn$_{12}$-acetate, $U=61$ K and $\tau_0 = 2.1\times10^{-7}$ s ~\cite{1993Natur.365..141S} giving a blocking temperature of $\sim 2$ K for a timescale of 2 months in zero field \cite{Bunting2017, Sessoli1993}.
 We first verified this by magnetizing the crystals according to the method outlined in the next paragraph and then removing the external field.
 The temperature was then incrementally set to specific values using the heater on the mixing chamber and held steady at each value for $\sim 10$ minutes.
 The highest temperature at which the crystals did not clearly lose their magnetization during those 10 minutes was indeed found to be $2.0$ K.

 Measurements were taken at two different temperatures: $\sim1.7$ K and $\sim 800$ mK.
 Since both are below the blocking temperature, avalanches are expected at both values.
 Before collecting each set of data, the crystals were first magnetized by turning the external magnetic field to $\pm1.0$ T for the high temperature measurement or $\pm2.0$ T for the low temperature measurements, and then warming the crystals above their blocking temperature.
 To warm in the high temperature range, the built-in mixing chamber stage heater was set to $4$ K. Setting this heater to $>2$ K would destabilize the dilution process in the low temperature range, so we applied DC bias current through the hall sensors to locally heat the samples.
-To ensure the samples were warmed above their blocking temperature, we waited until the thermometer attached to the cold finger read above $2$ K for at least $30$ s.
-For both temperatures, the mixing chamber was then let to cool to the operating temperature and the field was brought slowly ($\sim 0.1$ T/min) to $0$ T. The threshold for triggering an avalanche in Mn$_{12}$-acetate depends on the field and is difficult to estimate under our conditions, largely because the thermal conductivity of the crystals in the epoxy is unknown.
-As such, for subsequent data collection, the field was then either continuously ramped to increasing reverse values or held at discrete reverse values.
-Using these methods, we ensured that the detector threshold was set such that several neighboring spins would have to relax within a short time to create an avalanche, leading to a low dark count rate \cite{Bunting2017}.
+To ensure the samples were warmed above their blocking temperature, we waited until the thermometer secured to the cold finger read above $2$ K for at least $30$ s.
+For both temperatures, the mixing chamber was then allowed to cool to operating temperature before the field was slowly brought ($\sim 0.1$ T/min) to $0$ T so that the crystals would remain magnetized in the orientation of the original applied field.